nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 You can decide to manually create a new version of the document.

-In case of a file document types the automatic version is done first and then the manual version.
-So if you edit the document and select the option “Increment major version”, a minor version is created and then a major version: the minor version is the automatic one holding the previous contributor’s work, and the major one is the manual version with your modifications.
-If you select “Increment minor version”, two minor versions are created following the same principle.
-And if you chose “Skip version increment”, only the automatic versioning behavior is applied and the document version number is 0.1+ for instance.

-For notes, if you use the Edit form, only the manual versioning rules applied.
-Selecting “Increment major version” save your changes in a major version, “Increment minor version” saves them in a minor version and choosing “Skip version increment” doesn’t create a new version and the version number is +ed (0.1+ for instance).
+In case of a file document type, the automatic version is done first and then the manual version.

 {{! /multiexcerpt}}